LucaGr-git/MinecraftMazer/README.md

 - Luca Grosso E1, I have made a branch in the github called LucaGrossoEnhancement1, to run my code with enhancement functionalities, please use the flag "-enhancement", (./mazeRunner -enhancement)

+- Tommy Nguyen E3, I have made a branch in the github called mazegenExtensionTask3, to run my code with enhancement functionalities, please use the flag "-enhancement", (./mazeRunner -enhancement)